 - The University's contract with its faculty union requires faculty members to engage in assessments of learning outcomes in order to be considered for promotion.

 - A wide variety of other assessment measures are employed at RMU.
 These measure areas such as student satisfaction with RMU's facilities and services, student engagement, employer satisfaction with RMU graduates, job placement rates, and adherence to published industry standards.

 The outcomes assessment effort at RMU is administered in a decentralized way with each academic school and student support area given responsibility for implementation of assessments that are pertinent to each unit.
 These efforts are coordinated and directed by senior officers of the University.

 Assessment data is helpful only if it is evaluated and then used to make necessary improvements.
-Several examples are provided of how assessment is used as part of a continuous improvement process at RMU.
-The University also has a well-established, formal process to document its assessments and the improvements made on the basis of assessment data.
+The University has a well-established, formal process to document its assessments and the improvements made on the basis of assessment data.